finbourne/access-sdk-csharp-preview/sdk/docs/PoliciesApi.md

 # **RemoveFromPolicyCollection**
 > PolicyCollectionResponse RemoveFromPolicyCollection (string code, RemoveFromPolicyCollectionRequest removeFromPolicyCollectionRequest, string scope = null)

-[EXPERIMENTAL] RemoveFromPolicyCollection: Remove From PolicyCollection
+[EARLY ACCESS] RemoveFromPolicyCollection: Remove From PolicyCollection

 Remove Policies and/or PolicyCollections from a PolicyCollection